 How would you envisage using the kit?

-Why should your school have this opportunity?
+How would your school benefit from this opportunity?

 Thank you to the Worshipful Company of Girdlers and suppliers who have supported this project.